thooks1203/echodeed/DEMO_SCRIPT.md

 ## Opening: The Pain Point (0:00-0:45)

 **SCRIPT:**
-> "Dr. Darrell Harris at Eastern Guilford High School faces what every principal deals with: How do you build character education that actually *sticks*?
+> "Every principal faces the same challenge: How do you build character education that actually *sticks*?
 >
 > Schools have plenty of apps for tracking grades and discipline - but what about celebrating the GOOD?
 >
 > That's the gap EchoDeed fills.
 We're not another administrative tool.
 We're a **character education platform** that builds belonging, improves school climate, and creates positive parent-teen interactions during the years that matter most."

-**VISUAL:** Show Eastern Guilford High School exterior, Dr. Harris photo
+**VISUAL:** Show EchoDeed logo, transition to platform overview

 ---